kanokarob/Dragonkind-Evolved/README.md

 - The laser can pierce Forcefield End Crystals, and has a wider range to damage End Crystals and Dragons
 - Right-click while Sneaking to charge up an area-of-effect spell around you, damaging nearby mobs when it finishes.
 This uses more durability than the laser.
 - Both attacks are more effective against Dragons

+**Dragon Eyes**
+- Right click to equip as a helmet
+- While wearing, hidden ores will be highlighted in the direction you're looking
+- Slowly loses durability while wearing

 </details>